JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script executes to navigate to user home directory
+This script lists the working directory contents in a long format